main

 What's Up

 BTW.
 I'm not on any social media and do not plan on it.
 Sorry, but there are only so many hours in a day, and they all go towards work.
-However, my phone number is up above, so do not hesitate to call or text, because I always have time to talk goaltending or the blade.
-If I'm on the ice or busy, leave a message and I'll get back to you ASAP.
+However, my phone number is up above, so don't hesitate to call or text, because I always have time to talk goaltending or the blade.
+If I'm on the ice or busy, leave a message and I'll get back to you quickly.
 X

 The menu is hiding to the left and floats as you scroll.
 E-mail me and put 'the blade' in the header so it doesn't sneak into my spam folder.